Artists working in encaustic are always on the lookout for new ways to create texture and patterns in the wax.

 - Remove the mold and wipe it off with a paper towel to remove any encaustic medium and paint.

 I’m excited!
-I have some silicone mold putty that I have used to make molds for jewelry that I will flatten and make a pattern matte.
+I have some silicone mold putty that I have used to make molds for jewelry that I will flatten and make a pattern mat.
 Can’t wait to try this technique.
 Thank you.